Chapter One II

 Chris, “I’ve been to a few of the tournaments, Susan.
 You’re right, the participants are excellent, but they can’t deal with Daphne’s speed.”

 I look at Kim, then to my other.
 Janah has a gentle smile, her expression otherwise neutral.
-We know this calls for seriousness, not any giddy celebration of compliments.
-Kim isn’t here for that.
+We know this calls for seriousness, not any giddy celebration of compliments, Kim isn’t here for that.
 I understand it isn’t the time for snappy offhand comments, something else is coming.
 Janah is in my mind, I am calm, like I get before matches or rank tests.
 The stunned part had passed, now waiting for Kim to say what he has come to say.
-I squeeze Janah’s hand lightly, it’s warm.
+I lightly squeeze Janah’s warm hand.

 Chris, “What place?
 Another martial art, and academics?
 What kind of martial arts?”